rune-rs/rune/book/src/variables.md

 If you need to, you can test if a variable is still accessible for reading with `is_readable`, and for writing with `is_writable`.
 These are both imported in the prelude.
-An object which is writable is also *movable*, and can be provided to functions which needs to move the value, like `drop`.
+An object which is writable is also *movable*, and can be provided to functions which need to move the value, like `drop`.

 ```rune
 {{#include ../../scripts/book/variables/is_readable.rn}}